PLEASE read these advice sections first, especially the part about frauds & scams.

 To maximise your chance of selling please give prospective buyers as much information as possible.
 The more information you give the more likely you are to attract prospective buyers.
 Try to include at least one photo of the item, a full description, age and condition.
 You may also want to include payment and delivery terms.
 (If you need help with photos please contact UKWA).

 Please remember that your advert will potentially reach a worldwide audience, not just UKWA members.

-Classified advertising draws a lot of attention – both good and bad.
+Classified advertising draws a lot of attention – both good and bad – and not just within the UKWA membership.
 Please be alert for potential signs of fraudulent intent, including:

-- apparently not knowing that the item advertised is a boat or boat-related
+- being unaware that the item advertised is a boat or boat-related

 - mobile phone text messages with links to view a part exchange